eficode-academy/oidc-oauth2-katas/README.md

 ## Software Components

-- client-nodejs - A NodeJS client that implements the OIDC authorization code flow itself.
+- client-nodejs - A NodeJS client that implements the OIDC authorization code flow in a DIY fashion.
-- client-nodejs-v2 - A NodeJS client that use a standard module to implement the OIDC authorization code flow.
+- client-nodejs-v2 - A NodeJS client that use a Passport-based NodeJS module to implement the OIDC authorization code flow.
-- object-store - An object store that implement authorization policies using a standard OIDC module.
+- object-store - An object store that implement authorization policies using a Passport-based module.
 - object-store-v2 - An object store that relies on an external OAuth2 proxy to implement authentication and authorization.
 - hazard-service - A service that demonstrate the CSRF attack against object-store-v2
-- spa - A browser-based applications using the backend-for-frontend pattern and writing to a protected object-store
+- spa - A browser-based applications using the backend-for-frontend pattern and writing to a protected object-store.
+The SPA consists of the following components:
+  * cdn - A simple server for static SPA assets.
+Applies CSP.
+  * login/bff - A backend-for-frontend component that implements OIDC server-side
+  * api-gw - A component that works together with the login/bff component for exchanging cookies for tokens.
+The api-gw interfaces to an upstream object store.
+  * object-store - The same components as above, but this time accessed from the SPA through the api-gw.

 For simplicity, these software components are built into a single container image.
 See [Dockerfile](ci/Dockerfile) and